Brass and Percussion Studies

-June 27th – July 22nd, 2017
+June 28 – July 19, 2019

-All brass students audition upon arrival for placement in the MMF Symphony Orchestra, which performs multiple symphonic concerts each season at both the New World Center and Barry University's Broad Theatre.
+All brass and percussion students audition upon arrival for placement in the MMF Symphony Orchestra, which performs multiple symphonic concerts each season at both the New World Center and Barry University's Broad Theatre.
 Additional performance opportunities include chamber music concerts and participation in the MMF Concerto Competition.

 Full and partial scholarships are available; see below for application information.

-Brass/Percussion Studies HIGHLIGHTS
+Brass and Percussion Studies HIGHLIGHTS

-- Private lessons and master classes with world-renowned faculty and guest teaching-artists
+Private lessons and masterclasses with world-renowned faculty and guest teaching artists

-- Symphonic concerts performed at the New World Center and Broad Theatre
+Symphonic concerts performed at the New World Center and Broad Theatre

-- Chamber music performances coached by faculty and artists-in-residence
+Chamber music performances coached by faculty and artists-in-residence

-- Orchestra readings of standard symphonic repertoire
+Orchestra readings and sectionals covering standard symphonic repertoire

-- Career management classes given by MMF faculty and visiting artists
+Career management classes given by MMF faculty and visiting artists

-- Mock auditions with MMF faculty and conductors
+Mock auditions with MMF faculty and conductors

 CHAMBER MUSIC PERFORMANCE OPPORTUNITIES

-2017 Live Audition Dates
+2019 Live Audition Dates

-- Boston, MA – February 5th
+Boston, Massachusetts – February 7

-- Los Angeles, CA – February 6th
+Los Angeles, California – February 23

-- San Francisco, CA @ SFCM – February 7th
+San Francisco, California – February 24

 Tuition and Fees

-(Miami residents who choose to reside at home do not pay housing fees)
+Miami residents who choose to reside at home do not pay housing fees.

 Partial scholarships are available based on financial need and audition results.
 Early applications have a higher chance of receiving scholarship.
 Miami Music Festival also assists students in fundraising and creating campaigns to help defray program costs.

 HOW TO APPLY